3.c) Concept and definition of motion or movement

 Definition of motion within Euclidean space and absolute time makes possible a concept of velocity with independent units from energy and gravity.

-The reality does not depend on the observer, and magnitudes of velocity, force, acceleration, or energy are no more than properties of global aether, in its different phases.
+The reality does not depend on the observer, and magnitudes of velocity, force, acceleration, or energy are no more than properties of kinetic aether, in its different phases.